houmain/spright/README.md

 glob "scenery/**/*.png"
 ```

 Unless specified on the [command line](#command-line-arguments) spright reads the input definition from `spright.conf` in the current directory.
-To pack the sheets and generate an output description consumable by e.g. [Phaser](https://github.com/photonstorm/phaser) using the [phaser.template](templates/phaser.template), call:
+To pack the sheets and generate an output description consumable by e.g. [Phaser](https://github.com/photonstorm/phaser) using the [phaser.inja](templates/phaser.inja), call:

 ```
-spright -t phaser.template
+spright -t phaser.inja
 ```

 See the [input definition](#input-definition-reference) section for a description of the available options. \